Is Boric Acid Safe For Pets

 After applying boric acid, thoroughly clean up any excess powder or granules.
 Use a vacuum cleaner with a HEPA filter to remove any residual boric acid from treated areas.

-Example: After applying boric acid along the baseboards, use a damp cloth to wipe away any visible residue.
-Ensure that no powder is left on surfaces where pets might walk or lick.
+Example: After applying boric acid along the baseboards, use a damp cloth to wipe away any visible residue. see to it that no powder is left on surfaces where pets might walk or lick And that's really what it comes down to.
+Simple as that..

 4. Supervise Pets During and After Application